jakehildreth/PSCertutil/README.md

 * **Get-PCAuditFilter:** Gets the integer value that represents the bitmask that configures auditing on a CA. Used in Auditing checks.
 Will soon have human readable output for auditing configuration.
 * **Get-PCCAAdministrator:** Gets all principals granted the "CA Administrator" role on a CA. Used to perform ESC7 checks.
 * **Get-PCCertificateManager:** Gets all principals granted "Certificate Manager" role on a CA. Used to perform ESC7 checks.
+* **Get-PCDisableExtensionList:** Gets the policy\DisableExtensionList registry entry and returns objects for all disabled extensions.
+Used to perform ESC16 checks.
 * **Get-PCDump:** Identical to "certutil -v -dump".
 Currently unparsed.
 * **Get-PCEditFlag:** Gets the CA\EditFlags registry entry to display the current state of each edit flag.
 Used to perform ESC6 checks.
 * **Get-PCEnrollmentAgent:** Gets Enrollment Agent configuration.
 Properly restricting Enrollment Agent rights can prevent ESC3 attacks.